ricardojoserf/ricardojoserf.github.io/_posts/2021-9-7-sspr-abuse-in-azure.md

 excerpt_separator: <!--more-->
 ---

-In this post I will explain a simplified scenario in which we could abuse the SSPR functionality of Azure in a Red Team assessment.
+In this post I will explain a simplified scenario in which we could abuse the SSPR functionality of Azure to update the password of an expired "Domain Admin" user account in the Windows AD.

 <!--more-->